 With an inaugural symposium in fall of 2016 and its first exhibition in fall of 2017, Exhibit Columbus seeks to celebrate Columbus’ design heritage while making it relevant to new audiences.
 The initial program will be followed by another symposium and exhibition in 2018 and 2019, creating a new and ambitious cycle of events.
 The 2016 “Foundations and Futures” symposium was held September 29 to October 1.
 The symposium served as the kickoff for the J. Irwin and Xenia S. Miller Prize Competition, the central component of Exhibit Columbus.
-Through a juried competition, the Miller Prize will be awarded to five artists and designers who will design, build, and install temporary projects in response to one of five Columbus icons.
+Through a juried competition, the Miller Prize was awarded to five artists and designers who are designing, building, and installing temporary projects in response to one of five Columbus icons.
 This competition’s name honors the legacy of two of the twentieth century’s greatest patrons of architecture, art, and design, and a family whose visionary commitment to community remains unparalleled.

-Exhibit Columbus will appeal to a broad community, including tourists, designers, engineers, students, and builders and makers of all kinds, while re-establishing a global conversation about design in Columbus.
+Exhibit Columbus appeals to a broad community, including tourists, designers, engineers, students, and builders and makers of all kinds, while re-establishing a global conversation about design in Columbus.